thilo/coworking-hack-day/README.md

-# This is the coworking hack dayWebsite
+# This is the Coworking Hack Day Website

 ## How to set it up and run locally